nekkan/kotlin-jni-for-rust-example/README.md

 `2.` Clone the repository using `git clone https://github.com/nekkan/kotlin-jni-for-rust-example` and run `cd kotlin-jni-for-rust-example/scripts`.

-`3.` Run the `run_all.sh` script for the first time, and every time you update the Rust code or want to build the project with Cargo and Gradle you should run it again.
+`3.` Run the `run_all` script for the first time, and every time you update the Rust code or want to build the project with Cargo and Gradle you should run it again.

 # How it works?

-When you run the `run_all.sh` script, it runs all other necessary scripts in the same folder:
+When you run the `run_all` script, it runs all other necessary scripts in the same folder:

-* `setup_rust_targets.sh` Setup all targets to run when you want to cross-compile.
+* `setup_rust_targets` Setup all targets to run when you want to cross-compile.

-* `build_all.sh` Build both Gradle and Cargo projects.
+* `build_all` Build both Gradle and Cargo projects.

-* `generate_headers.sh` Generate headers used to provide the necessary information to make a Rust implementation of each native function located at the Kotlin source code.
+* `generate_headers` Generate headers used to provide the necessary information to make a Rust implementation of each native function located at the Kotlin source code.

-* `move.sh` Move the generated `.dll`, `.so` or `.dylib` file to the resources folder.
+* `move` Move the generated `.dll`, `.so` or `.dylib` file to the resources folder.